ngkangting/CSS-Grid/README.md

 - **Positioning with Names Method**

-    In every CSS Grid, Grid lines are created automatically.
-With these Grid lines, the position of Grid items can be easily positioned in any square of the CSS Grid by defining 4 grid lines for **grid-column** and **grid-row**.

-    For this method, the lines are named to bring meaning to each individual line.
+    Compared to **Positioning with Numbers Method**, this method differs by giving meaningful names for each individual line.
 By doing so, users will have an easier time understanding what each Grid line represents.

-    To name Grid lines, we need to edit **grid-template-rows** and **grid-template-columns**.
+    To name Grid lines, the code of **grid-template-rows** and **grid-template-columns** needs to be edited.

     ```
     grid-column: col-start 1 / grid-end;